API Essentials

 // Component-specific styles and recipes

-import './button.styleframe?css';
+import './button.styleframe.css';

-import { button } from './button.styleframe?ts';
+import { button } from './button.styleframe';

 export function Button({ variant, children }) {